pvandervelde/mindvortex/src/posts/2017-08-13-Software-delivery-pipeline-Considerations.md

 a large enough area that it warrants a more thorough discussion than can be given in this post.

+Additionally the following terms will be used throughout this post:

+- Input set - A collection of information that is provided to the pipeline to start the process of turning these generating the desired artefacts.
+An input set may consist of source code, e.g. in terms of a given commit to the source control system, files or documents, configuration values or any other combination of information which is required to create, validate and deploy the product artefacts.
+  An input set should contain all the information needed to generate and deploy the product artefacts and each time a specific input set is provided to the pipeline exactly the same artefacts will be produced.
+- Executor - In general the development pipeline will be driven by a continuous integration system which itself consists of a controlling unit, which receives the tasks and distributes them, and a set of executing units which perform the actual computational tasks.
+In small systems the controlling unit may also perform the computational tasks, however even in this case a distinction can be made between the controlling and executing parts.

 ### Considerations

 In order to start the selection of suitable components for a development pipeline